 Nyesom Wike Challenges PDP Governors, Denies Allegations of Being a Mole

-Fct Minister, Nyesom Wike Chastises Judiciary For Failing To Assert Independence, Responded To Bode George, Defended Accusation Of Anti-Party Activities
+FCT Minister, Nyesom Wike Chastises Judiciary for Failing to Assert Independence, Responded to Bode George, Defended Accusation of Anti-party Activities

 Federal Capital Territory (FCT) Minister, Nyesom Wike, has come out swinging against accusations of being a mole within the People’s Democratic Party (PDP), daring any governor or party leader to make such claims publicly.
 Speaking on Channels Television’s Politics Today, Nyesom Wike, a former governor of Rivers State, stated unequivocally that he has always been transparent in his political dealings.